gildas-lormeau/zip.js/README.md

 // Creates a BlobReader object used to read `zipFileBlob`. const zipFileReader = new BlobReader(zipFileBlob);
-// Creates a TransformStream object where the content of the first entry in the
+// Creates a TransformStream object, the content of the first entry in the zip
-// zip will be written in the `writable` property. const helloWorldWriter = new TransformStream();
+// will be written in the `writable` property. const helloWorldWriter = new TransformStream();
 // Creates a Promise object resolved to the content of the first entry returned
 // as text via the `readable` property of `helloWorldWriter`.